RadicallyOpen/RadicallyOpen/professionals.markdown

 > I think Radically Open - DBT treats a significant, often overlooked, group of people-those who "quietly" control emotions.

+Amy Gaglia, NHS Therapist and DBT specialist at East London Foundation Trust:

+> I have found it to be very user-friendly.
+The patients themselves have said that they have found it very impactful...
+For me, I have found that it’s been very helpful to me to provide the therapy but also for my own personal life.
+RODBT focuses in on social functioning and getting better relationships.
+Very few other therapeutic techniques teach patients actual skills — how to use their own body to help to them interact differently with and influence their environment.
+People pick the skills up fairly quickly.

 ------------------------------------

 Our [introduction to RODBT](/training/introduction.html) is the ideal way to find out more about the treatment.